shadabgada/demo-frontend/README.md

 > chrome.exe  --disable-site-isolation-trials --disable-web-security --user-data-dir="D:\temp"

+You can run it in a location where chrome.exe is present (i.e. C:\Program Files\Google\Chrome\Application in my case)

  This solution will start chrome in an isolated sandbox and it will not affect the main chrome profile.

  Output screenshot: